CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 }
 ```

-We know that the efficiency of mod operation is low, while `bitwise operation` is efficient.
-Due to the size of buckets, which is alway `a power of 2`, we can simply do an `bitwise AND` operation between the input and `the number of buckets minus one`.
-The result is the same as a mod operation, but the speed is faster.
-In JDK 1.8, this function is deleted, and instead the line of code will be executed whenever an index is needed.
+We know that the efficiency of mod operation is low, while `bitwise operation` is much more efficient.
+Due to the size of buckets, which is alway `a power of 2`, we can simply do a `bitwise AND` operation between the input and `the number of buckets minus one`.
+The result is the same as a mod operation, but it runs faster.
+In JDK 1.8, this function is deleted, and instead this line of code will be executed whenever an index is needed.

 ## Method put()
 ```java